qwestduck/opencl-hello/README.md

 * ocl-icd-opencl-dev
 * nvidia-opencl-icd

+Build dependencies specific to this example project:
+* cmake

 ## Nvidia quirks relevant to Debian 10
 The nvidia ICD does not support OpenCL 2.x.
 The latest version for which the ICD provides full support is OpenCL 1.2.
 Target this release with